klalicki/portfolio-builder/README.md

 In the repo, rename the folder ".github-actions" to ".github".
 This will allow the GitHub Actions workflow to run correctly.

-In the codespace, navigate to ".github/workflows/astro.yml" and uncomment line 11 (remove the `#` at the beginning of the line).
-This will allow the site to be deployed to GitHub Pages.

 Go into 'Settings' on the repository, and scroll down to the 'GitHub Pages' section.
 Under 'Build and deployment', change the 'Source' to 'GitHub Actions'.

 Still in the Settings tab: On the left side, click 'Actions', then 'General'.
 Make sure 'Actions permissions' is set to 'Allow all actions and reusable workflows'.